New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Constant mean curvature surfaces in and

 \begin{proof} Let us consider the function $\ell:[0,\frac{\pi}{2}]\rightarrow\R$ defined in Remark~\ref{rmk:unduloids}.
 This function is nothing but the length of the geodesic segment $\Pi(h^*_0)\subseteq M^2(\epsilon)$ (see Figure~\ref{fig:estrella}).
 Due to Lemma~\ref{lm:crecimiento-angulo-frontera}.(i) this function is continuous and strictly decreasing.
 Now, it is clear that, by successively reflecting the piece $\Sigma_\lambda^*$, the obtained surface is compact if, and only if, $\ell(\lambda)$ is a rational multiple of $\pi$ so the corollary is proved. \end{proof}

-In fact, by analysing more deeply the arguments used in the proof, it can be shown that, for $H\geq 1/2$, it is possible to choose the parameter $\lambda$ so the resulting compact surface closes the first time it goes all the way round the equator.
-Indeed, the suitable choice for $\lambda$ is that one for which $\ell(\lambda)=\frac{\pi}{k}$ for some integer $k\geq 2$.
+\begin{remark} In fact, by analyzing more deeply the arguments used in the proof, it can be shown that, for $H\geq 1/2$, it is possible to choose the parameter $\lambda$ so the resulting compact surface closes the first time it goes all the way round the equator.
+Indeed, the suitable choice for $\lambda$ is that one for which $\ell(\lambda)=\frac{\pi}{k}$ for some integer $k\geq 2$. \end{remark}

-\begin{remark} In principle, the constructed surfaces are not known to be embedded graphs, which is equivalent to prove that the polygon $\Gamma_\lambda^*$ projects one-to-one by $\Pi$, due to a classical application of the maximum principle.
-We conjecture that all the constructed pieces $\Sigma^*_\lambda$ are embedded for every value of $\lambda$ and that they give rise to properly embedded bigraphs in $\h^2\times\R$ and, in the case of $\s^2\times\R$, provided that $H\geq1/2$, we can choose $0<\lambda<\frac{\pi}{2}$ to obtain a compact embedded surface. \end{remark}